The complete tool

 oversized in some diameters, enough to throw a hissy.

-this drawplate breaks and the new one is a tad off the other way
+this drawplate becomes unusable and the new one is a tad off the other way

 then my modified tool would be sloppy.

-my competition with tools I slaved so dearly for?
-Quite a conundrum even if
+the competition with tools I slaved so dearly for?
+The small market,

 Besides, few people get excited about making a bazillion different sizes.